Employment Rights of Interns and Trainees in Singapore

 - Does not include clauses that suggest that they are an employee (such as clauses relating to rights to terminate the contract)

 Neither will they be entitled to CPF contributions.

-For example, Workforce Singapore has clarified that trainees under the SGUnited Traineeships programme are not considered employees, and that hirers also need not make CPF contributions for them.
+For example, Workforce Singapore has clarified that trainees under the SGUnited Traineeships programme (which ended in March 2022) are not considered employees, and that hirers also need not make CPF contributions for them.

 Nevertheless, hirers are encouraged to treat trainees not protected under the Employment Act fairly.
 This can be by offering allowances, annual leave and sick leave on a goodwill basis.